 - Sellers can check the status of the request through the Manage your selling application link

 Amazon has limited permissions for certain ASINs.
 When a seller tries to post a listing for such products without having approval, Amazon sends product listing error code 8059.
-This error is sent when a product has been recalled by the manufacturer, has a high number of issues reported, or has a high chance of counterfeit, and the product becomes restricted.
+This error is sent when the manufacturer has recalled a product, reported many issues, or has a high chance of counterfeit, and the product becomes restricted.
 The process for approval for a particular product is the same as for categories.

 Product Description Errors